garfix/nli-go/doc/remarks.md

+# 2020-03-10

+I started using explicit reference predicates.
+I need to document this.

 # 2020-03-07

 It's now possible to provide multiple arguments to the grammar rewrite rules.
 I wrote a test "filler stack test" that